Kyle Isbel Player Props: Royals vs. Angels

 Angels Pitching Rankings

-- Angels pitchers combine to allow the fourth-fewest home runs in baseball (15 total, 0.8 per game).
+- Angels pitchers combine to surrender 15 home runs (0.7 per game), the third-fewest in the league.

-- The Angels will send Anderson (1-0) out to make his fourth start of the season.
-He is 1-0 with a 6.75 ERA and 10 strikeouts in 14 2/3 innings pitched.
+- Detmers makes the start for the Angels, his fourth of the season.
+He is 0-1 with a 4.50 ERA and 19 strikeouts in 16 2/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.